Peregrine Falcon Facts

 Young peregrine falcons are fluffy and white.
 They open their eyes on the fourth day.
 After one year, the young are ready to breed and can lay two to four eggs.

 This fact sheet was submitted by animalfunfacts.net fan Naima.
-Thanks for your amazing article!
+Thanks!
 Do you want to write a fan fact sheet?